HavidDulsman/QA-RapperNameGenerator/README.md

 # Rapper Name Generator: Discover your Rapper alter ego!

-This project was created in reference to the 'QA Learning Academy Practical SFIA Project' broef This Project meets all of the specifications of said documents and fully displays the ability of the creator.
+This project was created in reference to the 'QA Learning Academy Practical SFIA Project' brief This Project meets all of the specifications of said documents and fully displays the ability of the creator.

 This Project is due Week 8 of the QA Consultancy DevOps 17th February 2020 Intake.